Banjarmasin: Geography

 Banjarmasin is located in the Barito River's basin and is bisected by the Martapura River.
 The slope of the city is 0.13% and the land is generally flat and low-lying.
 The geological foundation of the city is dominated by clay and sandstone, but also includes alluvial sediments from the river.
 Several smaller rivers, all connected to either the Martapura River or Barito River, form a dendritic drainage pattern.
 The city's river system is affected by tides.
 The city is located in a swampy region and is generally below water level, making it prone to being flooded by tidal bores.

 The area of city proper is 98.37 km2, around 0.26% of the provincial area.
 It borders the Barito Kuala Regency in the north and west and the Banjar Regency in the east and south.

 Climate

-Banjarmasin has a tropical savanna climate (Aw) with heavy rainfall from November to June and moderate rainfall from July to October.
-The monthly temperature is within range between 26 C to 38 C with an average maximum temperature of 33 C and average minimum temperature of 22 C. However, there is a slight variation of seasonal temperatures because of monsoons.
-Precipitation can reach between 2,400 mm and 3,500 mm yearly, with an average level of 1,600 mm.
+Banjarmasin has a tropical monsoon climate (Köppen Am) bordering on a tropical rainforest climate (Af) and characterised by heavy rainfall from November to June and moderate rainfall from July to October.
+The monthly temperature is always around 26 C with an average maximum temperature of 33 C and average minimum temperature of 22 C. However, there is a slight variation of seasonal temperatures because of monsoons.
+Rainfall averages about 2,300 mm annually.
 The hottest months are between March and September when the temperature can reach an average as high as 36 C. The average amount of sunshine is 2.8 hours per day during the rainy season and 6.5 hours during the dry season.

 January is the wettest month, with air humidity sitting between 75 and 90% in January; September is the driest, with humidity of 52% in September.